Suneal/ifttt_crawler/README.md

 Introduction
 ---------------------
+This project has modified [miguelcb84](https://github.com/miguelcb84/ewe-scrapers)'s code for the latest (March,2019) IFTTT format.
+Also another addition is use of selenium to first crawl the links and then get additional information from the website.

 This project scrapes information from the major Task Automation Services (for now ifttt and Zapier are supported) in a semantic format.
 The extracted data is modelled using the Evented WEb ontology ([EWE]) developed by the Intelligent Systems Group ([GSI]).
 For this purpose the [scrapy] framework is used.